 How many unduplicated persons will be served from CMF target communities?

-YC2 program participants are requesting proposals from CMF grantees that sponsor programs addressing the following grant priority: Increase health equity by reducing the health, social and economic barriers to optimal well-being and quality of life.
-They are particularly interested in requests that reduce barriers at the intersectionality of language, cultural competence, and ability to pay.
-How does your mission and programming address this priority?
+How does your mission and programming address your funding cohort’s particular priority?

 Describe how you will use operating dollars to move your mission forward?
 What will the funds be used for?